Hurricane Patricia: Colima and Michoacán

 In nearby Colima, preliminary surveys indicated localized but severe damage.
-A total of 200 schools, 107 health facilities, 34 sport facilities, and 11,645 ha of agriculture was affected by the storm.
+A total of 200 schools, 107 health facilities, 34 sport facilities, and 11,645 ha of agriculture were affected by the storm.
 Severe damage was incurred by the banana crops, with losses from the fruit alone estimated at MX$500 million (US$30.1 million).
 Total damage in the state reached MX$1.7 billion (US$102.5 million).

 Although Patricia made landfall farther west, damage across Michoacán was severe.
 Numerous communities were temporarily isolated as roads were either rendered impassible or washed away altogether by floods.
 A total of 1,512 homes were damaged and another 127 were destroyed across the state, including 600 in Coahuayana.
 The storm severely damaged 150 homes in the Arteaga Municipality.
 A portion of Highway 200 was shut down in Aquila.
 Agriculture sustained extensive damage with 10,000 ha of crops destroyed; losses in the sector amounted to MX$2.5 billion (US$150.7 million).
 In Coahuayana alone, 5,600 ha of bananas were ruined, the greatest loss of crops in the municipality's history; thousands of residents lost their jobs as a result of the damage.
 Losses to health facilities in the state reached MX$13.5 million (US$814,000).